Morebec/OrkestraMono/components/orkestra-messaging/docs/Messaging.md

 > such as [Middleware](#Middleware) and [Interceptors](#Message Interceptors) for various uses cases.

 ### Domain Commands
-Domain Commands represent a desire or intent to do something in the system. (e.g. Registering a user account, activating/deactivating it etc).
+Domain Commands represent a desire or intent to do something in the system. (e.g., Registering a user account, activating/deactivating it etc).
 They can be implemented using the `DomainCommandInterface` that inherits the `DomainMessageInterface`.
 For example, we might have `RegisterUserAccount`, `OrderProduct`, `CancelOrder` etc.